 To operate and expand our business, service our indebtedness and complete future acquisitions, we will require a significant amount of cash.
 Our ability to generate cash will depend on many factors beyond our control.
 We may not generate sufficient funds from operations to repay or refinance our indebtedness at maturity or otherwise, to consummate future acquisitions or to fund our operations.
 A significant amount of our cash flow from operations will be dedicated to capital expenditures and debt service.
 As a result, there can be no assurance that the cash that we retain will be sufficient to finance growth opportunities, including acquisitions, and we may be required to devote additional cash to unanticipated capital expenditures or to fund our operations.
 Our ability to make payments on our indebtedness will depend on our ability to generate cash flow from operations in the future, as well as our ability to refinance existing debt.
 This ability, to a certain extent, will be subject to general economic, financial, competitive, legislative, regulatory and other factors that will be beyond our control.
-There can be no assurance that our business will generate sufficient to enable us to service our indebtedness, to make payments of principal at maturity or to fund our other liquidity needs.
+There can be no assurance that our business will generate sufficient cash flow from operations or that future sorted to us in an amount sufficient to enable us to service our indebtedness, to make payments of principal at maturity or to fund our other liquidity needs.